Motherless Brooklyn: Production

+Development

 After making the 1998 film American History X, Edward Norton acquired the rights to adapt Jonathan Lethem's novel Motherless Brooklyn.
 In October 1999, it was announced that Norton would star in and produce the film.
 In 2012, Norton finished writing the script.

 Norton was uncertain as to whether he would direct the film.
 He imagined shopping the film to directors such as Bennett Miller, Paul Thomas Anderson, and David Fincher.
 Toby Emmerich encouraged Norton to direct the film himself.
 In February 2014, the project was set, with Norton directing.
 Norton said that he was motivated to continue being involved in the film due to the election of Donald Trump as President of the United States.

+Casting and filming

 Production commenced in February 2018 in New York City, with Norton, Willem Dafoe, Bruce Willis, Gugu Mbatha-Raw, and Alec Baldwin, among others, set to star.
 Bobby Cannavale and Dallas Roberts joined the cast a few weeks later.
 Michael K. Williams was cast as a jazz musician.
 Norton has credited The Wire with giving him a long-standing desire to work with Williams and also called it "a great dissection of the complexity of American urban life".
 He also mentioned Chinatown, and how it represented a reaction to the politics of the 70's, as a direct source of inspiration for him.

 Additional filming took place in December 2018 in Troy, New York.
 It took 46 days to shoot the entire film.
 The film was shot by Dick Pope and edited by Joe Klotz.
 Visual effects were used for the scene in Pennsylvania Station, which was demolished in 1963.